NAU-IoT/Power-Monitoring/README.md

   - Change into Power Monitor directory `cd Power-Monitor-HAT`
   - Change into RaspberryPi directory `cd RaspberryPi`
   - Create script to run code `nano YourFileName.py`
+  - Create configuration script to easily modify variables within the code
   - Set permissions to make the script executable by typing `chmod +x SCRIPTNAME.py` in the command line
   - Paste code from github file PowerMonitor.py into your script
+  - Paste code from github file PMConfiguration.py
-  - Change code according to your implementation, I.E. topic, TLS set, etc...
-(Lines 10, 56, 57, 58, 61)
+    - Change variable names according to your implementation
-  - Ensure keyfile has the correct permissions for the user to run the script without error
+  - IF USING TLS SET: ensure keyfile has the correct permissions for the user to run the script without error
     - If getting error **"Error: Problem setting TLS options: File not found."** use command `sudo chmod 640 YourKeyFile.key` (sets permissions so that the user and group are able to read the keyfile)
   - Run script with `./YourFileName.py`
+    - Can also use `python3 YourFileName.py`
   - To see data being published, subscribe to the specified topic using command:

+    WITHOUT TLS: `mosquitto_sub -p 1883 -t YOUR_TOPIC -h YOUR_BROKER_IP`

-       `mosquitto_sub --cafile YOUR_CAFILE.crt --cert YOUR_CERTFILE.crt --key YOUR_KEYFILE.key -p 8883 -t YOUR_TOPIC -h YOUR_BROKER_IP`
+    WITH TLS: `mosquitto_sub --cafile YOUR_CAFILE.crt --cert YOUR_CERTFILE.crt --key YOUR_KEYFILE.key -p 8883 -t YOUR_TOPIC -h YOUR_BROKER_IP`
   - Done!